vigour-io/observe-now/README.md

 ## Usage

 Get is  a method with 3 parameters.
-Returns a vigour-observable.
+Returns a `vigour-observable`.

 ```js
 const observeNow = require('observe-now')